Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Calories: 473 kcal/cup

-ORIJEN Original Dog Food is our premium pick because it contains 85% pure animal ingredients, making it high in protein (38%) and calories for your energy-driven Corgis.
+ORIJEN Original Dog Food contains 85% pure animal ingredients, making it high in protein (38%) and calories for your energy-driven Corgis.
 The first five ingredients of all ORIJEN products are always made with raw or fresh animal protein, all of which are sustainably kept and free-run, wild-caught, and cage-free.
 The kibble has a freeze-dried coating for an extra burst of flavor.
 It doesn’t contain artificial ingredients, animal by-products, grains, wheat, corn, or soy.

 However, this food is quite expensive, and pickier Corgis might not want to eat it.